 Anyone worth their Googling salt will know that finding the best art schools can be a challenge.
-With a wealth of universities and institutions offering different kinds of art programs, it can be hard to decide.
+With a wealth of universities as well as institutions offering different kinds of art programs, it can be hard to decide.
 Fortunately for you, we have done some of the hard work for you.
 Here, we have narrowed the choice down to the top 10 best art schools.
-Which one you choose to study at will depend on your artistic inclination and your career plans.
-Will you be making art for its own sake, or do you want to find a practical application for your creations?
+Which one you choose to study at will depend on your artistic inclination as well as your career plans.
+Will you be making art for its own sake, or do you so as want to find a practical application for your creations?
 Whether it is one or the other, the list of best art schools below will hopefully inspire you to find the right program for you.

 Best Art Schools #1: Royal College of Art

 If you have ever come across anybody who is somebody in the world of art, there is a good chance they graduated from The Royal College of Art.
 RCA is one of the best art schools in the world, and its alumni are influential on the global art scene.
 With the skills obtained from RCA, you will be able to help shape the culture in which you live.
 Art students from here have contributed to the development of city architecture as well as home appliances.
 The education here is project-based, which makes it ideal for applied arts.
 If you are concerned about employment prospects after graduating, the RCA is a school you should look into.

 Best Art Schools #2: Parsons School of Design at The New School